As much as I love natural lighting, I really enjoy the control and versatility of using flash for food photography.

 How to Use Flash

 You can use flash in any situation or setting which is why I really enjoy it.
-The important thing to note about flash photography for food is that you almost never want the flash to be directly on your hot shoe, and you almost always want the flash to be either behind or to the side of your food.
+The important thing to note about flash photography for food is that you never want the flash to be directly on your hot shoe, and you almost always want the flash to be either behind or to the side of your food.
 Why?
-Because lighting your food head on will wash out your food and take away the depth and texture.
+Because lighting your food head on will wash out your subject and take away the depth and texture.

 Here’s another example of where I used flash for food photography.
 Here, I wanted to make it a moodier shot with shadows.